Stop Newsletter Dread With Curated Newsletters

 Although the information in your profile is automatically pulled in from Twitter, if you decide you want a different text or photo, click the pencil icon beside your settings on the top right of your paper.
 This will open Edit mode and you will then see a pencil beside your profile title.
 Click that and make your changes.

 Don't confuse the editor's note with the call-to-action that you will create when you send out your newsletter.
-This editor's note appears on the sidebar of your newspaper and within the content of your newsletter, giving you two separate areas to speak to your readers.
+This editor's note appears on the sidebar of your newspaper and within the content of your newsletter (depending on the theme you've chosen), giving you two separate areas to speak to your readers.

 Paper sections available are: Photos, Videos, trending hashtags, Art and Entertainment, Business, Crime, Education, Environment, Health, Leisure, Politics, Science, Society, Sports, Stories, Technology, World, Adult.